Ushana-1103/chatbot/report.md

    - Mobile app version

 ## Conclusion
-HealthBot provides a user-friendly interface for accessing medical information.
-The application combines modern web technologies with a comprehensive medical knowledge base to deliver helpful health-related information to users.
+Baymax provides a user-friendly interface for accessing medical information.
+The application combines modern web technologies with a comprehensive medical knowledge base to deliver helpful health-related advice.
 While not a substitute for professional medical advice, it serves as a valuable resource for general health information and guidance.

 ## Appendix